 For many students (especially those ones who were pushing every button right before break), it has been two weeks of freedom to do whatever they want all day every day.
 Throw in the lack of structure and schedule that comes along with the holidays, and you've got a recipe for classroom chaos on the first day back.

-This is why it is so important to focus on re-establishing classroom rules and procedures when students come back from break.
+This is why it is important to focus on re-establishing classroom rules and procedures when students return from break.

-The great news is if you weren't feeling very confident in how the beginning of the year went, you've got a chance to start fresh and get it right this time.
+The great news is that if you weren’t confident about how the beginning of the year went, you’ve got a chance to start fresh and get it right now.

 Either way, here are a few tips to help!